Layla: Beyond the original album

 Layla and Other Assorted Love Songs opened to lacklustre sales as the Derek and the Dominos album never actually reached the music charts in the United Kingdom, possibly in part because Clapton's name was found only on the back cover.
 In addition, the song's length proved prohibitive for radio airplay.
 As a result, a shortened version of the song, consisting of the first 2:43 of Part I, was released as a single in March 1971 by Atco Records in the United States.
 The version peaked at number 51 on the Billboard Hot 100 singles chart.
 When "Layla" was re-released on the 1972 compilations The History of Eric Clapton and Duane Allman's An Anthology and then released the full 7:10 version (including the "Piano Exit" that formed Part II) as a single, it charted at number seven in the United Kingdom and reached number 10 in the United States.
-With good sales figures, the Billboard magazine was able to rank the Rock single as the 60th best-selling song in 1972.
+With good sales figures, Billboard magazine ranked the single as the 60th best-selling song in 1972.

 In 1982, "Layla" was re-released as a single in the United Kingdom, and peaked at number four.
 This time the whole seven-minute single charted, containing the trailing two-thirds which is instrumental only.
 Critical opinion since has been overwhelmingly positive.
 Dave Marsh, in The Rolling Stone Illustrated History of Rock and Roll, wrote that "there are few moments in the repertoire of recorded rock where a singer or writer has reached so deeply into himself that the effect of hearing them is akin to witnessing a murder or a suicide... to me 'Layla' is the greatest of them."
 Marsh listed "Layla" at number 156 in his The Heart of Rock & Soul: The 1001 Greatest Singles Ever Made.